Scion Logo

 Scion is a former subsidiary of the automotive giant Toyota.
 The company was founded in 2003.
 Its headquarters were located in Torrance, California.
 She produced cars for the youth segment.
 In 2016, the company was disbanded.

-To show the importance of the name, the designers duplicated the full version on a horizontal strip that connects the two sides of the outer ring.
-Remarkably, the ring is not round but oval – the same as on the Toyota logo.
+To show the name’s importance, the designers duplicated the full version on a horizontal strip connecting the two sides of the outer ring.
+Remarkably, the ring is not round but oval—the same as on the Toyota logo.
 The apparent similarity of the logos speaks of the connection between the parent company and its subsidiary brand.

 Scion Symbol